yovitsa/2420_assignment_1/README2.md

 #### **Adding your public key to Digital Ocean**

 1. Click on Settings located on the left side at your home page
-2. A new page will open, Click **Security** tab
+2. Click **Security** tab
-3. New page will open, Click **Add SSH Key** button which is located on the right side of the page
+3. Click **Add SSH Key** button which is located on the right side of the page
 ![Security and ADD SSH](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/Settings.png)
-4. In the **SSH Key Content** box use paste your **Public SSH Key**, give it a name of your choice.
+4. In the **SSH Key Content** box, paste your **Public SSH Key**, give it a name of your choice.
 Good practice is to name your keys as something that you will remeber, for example **"[MyProject]"** of course use the name of your project.
 ![SSH](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/Image%203.png)
 5. If everything went well you should have result similar to the image below.
 ![SSH creation](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/Image%204.png)
-6. If you are facing any issues, you may start the process all over again starting form the first step, that should fix the problem.
+6. If you are facing any issues, you may start the process all over again starting from the first step, that should fix the problem.

-**Please note that before contiuing to the next steps of this guide, you have to ensure that you finish the previous steps in this guide**
+**Please note that before continuing to the next steps of this guide, you have to ensure that you complete the previous steps.**
 #
 ### **Step 2:Create a Project in your Digital Ocean account**

  1. Click **New Project** in the menu located on the left side of your screen.
- 2. Provide **Name** to your project
+ 2. Type **Name** of your project
- 3. Select a **Purpose** of your project
+ 3. Select **Purpose** of your project
  4. Click **Create Project**

  ![New Project Image](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/new%20project.png)

-Your Project should apper in the top left side menu, under the dropdown menu __PROJECTS__
+Your Project should apper in the top left side menu, under the dropdown menu **PROJECTS**

  ![Projects](https://github.com/yovitsa/2420_assignment_1/blob/main/assets/new%20project1.png)
 #
 ### **Cloud-init configuration file**
 #
-## *Before we create a cloud-init file, we should learn more about cloud-init*
+## **Before we initialize a cloud-init file, we should learn more about cloud-init**

 #### What is cloud init?
 Cloud-init allows us to setup a server with some initial configuration.
 In order to configure cloud-init we shoudl create a configuration file.
-One of the better pracitces is to create a YAML file.
+One of the better practices is to create a YAML file.

 #### What is YAML file?
 [YAML](https://yaml.org/) is a human-readable data serialization language often used for configuration files, data storage, and inter-process communication.
 It's designed to be more readable than JSON and XML.

 #### What does cloud-init do?
 Cloud-init can handle a range of tasks that normally happen when a new instance is created.
-It’s responsible for activities like setting the hostname, configuring network interfaces, creating user accounts, and even running scripts.
-This streamlines the deployment process; your cloud instances will all be automatically configured in the same way, which reduces the chance to introduce human error.
+It’s responsible for activities like setting up the host name, configuring network interfaces, creating user accounts, and even running scripts.
+This streamlines the deployment process, your cloud instances will all be automatically configured in the same way, which reduces the chance to introduce human error.

 #### How does cloud-init work?
 The operation of cloud-init broadly takes place in two separate phases during the boot process.
 The first phase is during the early (local) boot stage, before networking has been enabled.
-The second is during the late boot stages, after cloud-init has applied the networking configuration.
+The second phase is during the late boot stages, after cloud-init has applied the networking configuration.

-*Now when we understand what is cloud-init and what dows it do, we can continue to our next step*
+Now when we understand what is cloud-init and what dows it do, we can continue to our next step
 #

 ### **Step 3:Create configuration file cloud-init**

-1. Run teh commnad below in order ot confirm that clound-init is running:
+1. Run the commnad below in order ot confirm that clound-init is running:

        systemctl status cloud-init
 2. Create cloud-init configuration in your .ssh folder.
-Yamml file needs to have an **.yml** extension **example: cloud-init.yml **
+Yaml file needs to have an **.yml** extension **example: cloud-init.yml**
-3. Edit cloud-init file in the text editor of your choice, you may use notepad, Visual Studio Code, or any other program i whihc you can edit text.
+3. Edit cloud-init file in the text editor of your choice.
+You may use Notepad, Visual Studio Code, or any other program in which you can edit text.
 4. Copy the example below and paste into your cloud-init configuration file, and make changes as instructed, save yaml file on your machine.

         #cloud-config